Brady Scott

-Brady Canfield Scott (born June 30, 1999) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Columbus Crew.
+Brady Canfield Scott (born June 30, 1999) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club LA Galaxy.

 Youth

 Born in Petaluma, California, Scott began playing recreational soccer at the age of six.
 He first began playing with the Sonoma County Alliance before joining Marin FC.
 While at Marin FC, Scott also occasionally played striker.

 Club career

 Scott then joined De Anza Force before moving to Germany.

 While with Sonoma County Alliance, Scott had a trial with Dutch Eredivisie side Vitesse and prior to moving to Germany, he was offered a scholarship to play college soccer for the Virginia Cavaliers.

 1. FC Köln

 In July 2017, Scott signed with German Bundesliga club 1.
 FC Köln.
-He made his first appearance for the first-team on August 12, 2017 in the DFB-Pokal against Leher TS.
+He made his first appearance for the first-team on August 12, 2017, in the DFB-Pokal against Leher TS.
 He was an unused substitute as Köln won 5–0.
 Scott then made his competitive debut for the club's reserve side, 1.
-FC Köln II in the Regionalliga West on August 20, 2017 against Rot-Weiss Essen.
+FC Köln II in the Regionalliga West on August 20, 2017, against Rot-Weiss Essen.
 He was the starter as his side were defeated 3–0.

 He failed to make a professional appearance for 1.
 FC Köln.